 Depending on your computer naming convention, the Hide Prefix option may be useful to remove the beginning of system names from display for simplicity.

 On the off chance you know the geographic Location, you can fill in the Lat and Lon coordinates on that tab, otherwise those will be added when you use the pin tool later to add the Floorplan to the street map view.

-  Authenticated users will see the IP of the system, but Guests will see the word Connect.
-You can enable the option to show the Copy to clipboard button (shown next to the Connect link) to make using VNC clients easier.
+Note Authenticated users will see the IP of the system, but Guests will see the word Connect.

 Options include making the floorplan Visible to the public on the Map tab and corresponding widgets, weather or not the public can see the Heatmaps, Suppressing availability for safety (which shows no systems in use if there are less that 5 in use), showing Idle systems as available instead of in use, and showing Off computers as available (with the assumption they can just be turned on).
 Note of course these last three do not always work well with the concept of showing the Remote links, so consider how these feature overlap.
 The last two rely on settings in KeyConfigure to track them being enabled.